 Supplementary Figure 8.
 Heatmap of TaqMan probes.
+Clustering trees both at rows and columns are built using cosing distance in the initial space of probe log-expressions in relative units recalculated from cycle numbers.

 A heatmap of probes with positive ltk (22 probes in total) shows that ltk is indeed coexpressed with different genes (Supplementary Figure 9).